aj-techsoul/Youtubers-Competition/README.md

 # Youtubers-Competition
-Here you can do a compition between two youtubers with your branding.
+Here you can do a competion between two youtubers with your branding.

 # Demo
 http://jayeshmahato.com/subscriberlocal/